PhilomenaMusili/Food_Order_Website/README.md

 Explore the dashboard to manage categories, foods, and view order statistics.

 ## Database Setup

 Ensure you have a MySQL database set up.
 Import the database.sql file to create the necessary tables.

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you'd like to contribute to this project, please follow these steps:

 Fork the repository.